mirrorweb/salesforce-mcp-server/README.md

 ## Authentication

 ### Username/Password Authentication
-1. Obtain your security token from Salesforce Setup → Personal Information → Reset Security Token
+1. Obtain your security token from Salesforce Setup → Personal Information → Reset Security Token (only required if your IP is not trusted)
 2. Set environment variables as shown in the configuration section
 3. Use `https://login.salesforce.com` for production or `https://test.salesforce.com` for sandboxes

+> **💡 Security Token**: Only add the security token if Salesforce requires it for your connection.
+If not leave `SF_SECURITY_TOKEN` empty.

 ### OAuth2 Authentication
 1. Create a Connected App in Salesforce Setup